kykrueger/openbis/integration-tests/readme.txt

 Launching
 -----------------
+Tests are run automatically in Continuous Integration process.
-Simply run ant with default target in build directory to start tests.
-Target 'clean' cleans everything afterwards.
+You can also run them manually.
+To do that, simply run ant with default target in build directory (integration-tests/build).
 Testing is fully automatic.
 Script returns non-zero value if error occurs.
 When testing is launched, following things happen:
 - source code is fetched from the repository and is built